billyyoung/blog/content/posts/tokyo-2023.md

 ## Coffee/Kissaten
 From a friend’s recommendation I discovered the _Kissaten_ scene in Tokyo, and a large chunk of my 2019 trip was sitting down at various coffeeshops with a good book.

 _Kissaten_ are Japanese-style tearooms/coffee shops.
-Most are based on, and some are actually from!, the Showa Era in Japan (1926-1989), with their signature wood counters where they serve you pour-over coffee in a china teacup.
+Most are based on -- and some are actually from! -- the Showa Era in Japan (1926-1989), with their signature wood counters where they serve you pour-over coffee in a china teacup.

 Cafés, in descending order of how much I liked them:

 * **[Chatei Hatou](https://peoplemakeplaces.com/place/chatei-hatou/) (Shibuya):** Beautiful and classy kissaten.
 The GOAT, maybe.
-Their aged coffee is a must-try.
+If you get a counter seat, get their aged coffee for a unique pour-over experience.
 * **[Tajimaya Coffee](https://tajimaya-coffeeten.com/) (Shinjuku):** Another great kissaten.
 Would recommend the Choco-Nut Toast set (comes with coffee).
-Can get packed on weekends, and is a smoking establishment.
+Can get packed on weekends.
+Smoking establishment.
 Cash only.
 * **[Cafe de l’ambre](https://tokyocoffee.org/2016/05/29/cafe-de-lambre/) (Ginza):** Get their specialty: the Blanc & Noir.
 They chill their coffee by putting it in a cocktail mixer and spinning it on a giant slab of ice!
 * **[Onibus Coffee](https://onibuscoffee.com/en/pages/copy-of-onibus-coffee-nakameguro) (Nakameguro):** Cute storefront with an upstairs with treehouse vibes
+* **[Coffee Times](https://maps.app.goo.gl/wN3tvycWVRDVMCJaA) (Shinjuku):** Kissaten in the middle of a populous section of Shinjuku.
+Also serves pasta.
+Smoking establishment.
+Cash only.
 * **[Double Tall Coffee](https://doubletall.com/cafe/shinjukugyoen/) (Shinjuku):** Coffee stand with 4 bar seats indoors + some outdoor seating.
 Cute decor, and a tasty banana caramel latte.
 * **[Coffee Fragile](https://tabelog.com/tokyo/A1304/A130401/13165114/) (Shinjuku):** 1-man operation serving quality pour-over in a dark room lined with wood shelves of old American records.
 Would recommend the chocolate cake set.
 * **[Starbucks Reserve Roastery](https://www.starbucksreserve.com/en-us/locations/tokyo) (Nakameguro):** One of the many around the world, to ensure that Starbucks will survive in case of an apocalyptic event.
 Beautiful location with 3 floors and a terrace.
 There _will be_ a wait at peak times and on weekends–I tried stopping by on my 2023 trip and the wait was 75-90 mins 😲 so we walked over to the Tsutaya Books instead